-The restaurant is also well suited for different types of events with big or small groups.
-For more information, please visit our website or contact us directly!
+The restaurant is well suited for different types of events and we have a private dining room for 12 guests.
+We also offer catering and take away.

+For more information, please visit our website or contact us directly

 Djurgården

 Djurgården is Sweden's most beloved amusement and recreation area.
 It includes more than 20 of Stockholm's finest attractions with entertainment, museums, restaurants and outdoor activities.
 The most famous attractions are Skansen - the first open-air museum in the world, Gröna Lunds Tivoli - an amusement park, Vasa Museum - the best-preserved 17th century ship in the world, ABBA The Museum and Junibacken - an interactive storybook building where children young and old can travel through the world of author Astrid Lindgren.